-Strelka Magazine met the economist and learned why the precariat is happy when billionaires get nightmares and why humanity needs an unconditional basic income.
+Strelka Magazine met the famous economist to learn why the precariat is happy when billionaires get nightmares and why everyone needs an unconditional basic income.

 Guy Standing is a British economist who has described the new class called the “precariat” (a mix of the terms “precarious” and “proletariat”).
 This class stands on the next-to-last step, right before the homeless and the poorest.
 In early November Guy Standing held a lecture at the “NOW.
 Constructing Contemporaneity” festival.